 Discounting The Dark Frontier, the five other pre-war novels remain the base upon which Ambler’s reputation rests.
-The best of the post-war work is even better, however, even though it takes Ambler a few books to find his most natural style.
+However, while it takes Ambler a few books to find his most natural style, the best of the post-war work is even better.

 Judgement on Deltchev (1952) Some commentators wrongly seize on Deltchev as Ambler’s repudiation of socialism.
-But as usual, it’s not political theory but personal gain (and Pan-Eurasian Petroleum) that dictates the actions of several key characters.
-It’s true, however, that this time Ambler takes his scalpel to the Soviet side; certainly this was in response to the horrors of Stalinism.
+As usual, it’s not political theory but personal gain (and Pan-Eurasian Petroleum) that dictates the actions of several key characters.
+It’s true, however, that this time Ambler takes his scalpel to the Soviet side, and certainly this was in response to the horrors of Stalinism.

 Deltchev is a powerful book, though sometimes heavy and didactic.
 Its hero Foster, a deeply serious playwright/journalist, doesn’t afford the ironic distance we get with Kenton, Vadassy, Marlow, Latimer, and Graham.

 JFK conspiracy alert: the final assassination set piece is relevant to 1963.

 The Schirmer Inheritance (1953) Ambler returns to form with a book lighter in tone than Deltchev.
 Because the hero is American, he’s distanced naturally from European activity.
 This time, his distance doesn’t have to be the product of his own incompetence.
 Indeed, all the Amblerian heroes of the Fifties are more conventionally sensible than the heroes of the pre-war books were.